ecoshub/asme8/README.md

-# E8 Computer Assembler, Linker and Emulator
+# E8 Computer
-E8 is a personal custom design computer. this repo contains an assembler, a linker and an emulator for e8 computer
+This is a custom design 8 bit computer. this repo contains:

+- Assembler
+- Linker
+- Emulator

 ![home](ss.png)